Table of Contents

 - If there is another computer available, try to connect the same device to another computer.

 If the I/O device error persists, don't worry.
 More methods are available for you to apply.

-An outdated device driver has the potential to cause various issues related to your device.
+The outdated device driver is a potential cause that may lead to various issues on your device.
 For example, "there is no media in the specified device", USB not showing up in Windows, and "the request could not be performed because of an I/O device error".

 Step 1.
-Connect the USB flash drive or external hard drive to PC, right-click on "This PC" (in Windows 10) and choose "Manage".
+Connect the device with "I/O device error" to PC, right-click "This PC" and select "Manage".

-Method 4.
-Fix I/O device error by changing the transfer mode in IDE Channel Properties
+Method 3.
+Fix I/O Device Error -Change Transfer Mode in IDE Channel Properties

 As mentioned, if Windows is trying to use a transfer mode that your device doesn't support, you will encounter the error message "The request could not be performed because of an I/O device error."
-To remove the I/O error, you just need to switch the transfer mode.
+To remove the I/O error, you just need to switch the transfer mode with the next steps:

 Step 1.
 Press "Windows+X" to open the menu, then select "Device Manager".

 Step 2.
 Expand "IDE ATA/ATAPI controllers".
 A subset will open, listing the different IDE ATA/ATAPI channels for the computer.

 Step 3.
 Right-click the channel where the appropriate drive is connected, and then click "Properties".